 Medicine Hat winger Hunter Shinkaruk can expect a similar rough ride against NHL bodies, however his stock has softened over questions about his vision and game sense – even despite the impressive stat totals.
 A strong playoff push from Shinkaruk would help put him back in the top-ten discussions.

-It hasn’t been a great campaign for Andre Burakowsky of Malmo, a significant faller in this month’s McKeen’s top 30 rankings.
-A detailed report on Burakowsky and his progress to date will be published shortly on the site.
+It hasn’t been a great campaign for Andre Burakovsky of Malmo, a significant faller in this month’s McKeen’s top 30 rankings.
+A detailed report on Burakovsky and his progress to date will be published shortly on the site.

 THERE A NURSE IS IN THE HOUSE

 Along with Nichushkin, another heavy mover this month was Sault Ste Marie defenseman Darnell Nurse whose game has blossomed recently under the tutelage of Greyhounds coach and former NHLer Sheldon Keefe.
 Nurse has advanced his game further than many of his peers – and ditto for Halifax wizard Jonathan Drouin whose progress appears to have no bounds.
 Drouin is currently riding a phenomenal 24-game scoring streak (22-32-54) – and has left no choice but to bump him ahead of injured teammate Nathan MacKinnon.

 The only newcomer to the top 30 this month is Owen Sound defenseman Chris Bigras, a steady riser all season, bumping Guelph’s Jason Dickinson.

 |3||2||Nathan MacKinnon||C||6-0/180||9-1-1995||Halifax (QMJHL)||41-28-41-69|

 |4||4||Elias Lindholm||C||6-0/190||12-2-1994||Brynas (Swe)||48-11-19-30|